 There isn’t a Barclaycard for bad credit.
 All Barclaycards require at least good credit, and some require excellent credit.
-So if your credit score is below 700, Barclaycards won’t be easy to get.
-And bad credit is anything under 640, well below the Barclaycard range.

 But Barclaycard isn’t the only issuer out there, and several others have secured cards for people who are rebuilding their credit.
 Secured cards are easier for people with bad credit to get because they require a security deposit.
 The deposit serves as your credit limit, and as collateral if you default.
 If you pay off your balance and close your account, you’ll get your deposit back.
 Some of the best options even offer rewards.